Skip to main content

 • Link each integration page back to the integration hub.

-• Link command guides to related operational docs (Vault, Settings, Browser, Plugin Marketplace).
+• Link command guides to related operational docs (Vault, Settings, Browser, Providers).

 • Avoid orphan pages.